 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.

 Guys, hope you’re doing well.
-Today’s episode is all about how you can successfully get siblings to share a room.
-This is something I get asked about all the time, because number one, my girls shared a room in our old place for years.
+Today’s episode is all about how you can successfully get a sibling room sharing with another sibling.
+This is something I get asked about all the time, because sibling room sharing is something I’m very familiar with.
+Number one, my girls shared a room in our old place for years.
 And number two, it’s a really common situation that people ask me about because there are looking to maximize space in their home.
 So I’ll tell you, I love talking about this because as I said, my girls shared a room for years.
 I moved them into a room together when my oldest was, I believe three, if I recall, and my younger daughter at the time was eight months and overall it worked beautifully.
 It was an absolute dream overall and had some bumps, which, you know, I will talk about, but overall it ended up working out so phenomenally because at the time at our old place, we, it was a three bedroom, three bedroom space.

 And I use the third bedroom for my office because, uh, ever since my middle child, I mean, my younger one at the time was a year.
 I had my home business.
 And so I needed a bedroom for my office.
 And so having them share a room really helped us maximize space in our old home.
 And we moved to our new home when my oldest was eight and my middle child at the time was six.
 So we had that sleeping arrangement for a really long time.
-And so I would love to talk in more detail about how to make something like this work, because overall, I think that there are so many advantages to have late having siblings share a room.
+And so I would love to talk in more detail about how to make something like this work, because overall, I think that there are so many advantages to successful sibling room sharing.
 Number one, it’s a really great bonding experience for them, um, to be able to go to sleep together, wake up together.
 Yes, of course.

 You definitely want to make sure that your little ones have their own separate spaces, their own separate beds, or maybe your, your younger one is still in a crib.
 So, you know, they kind of have their own space in that sense, but to be able to still share a bedroom, it’s a really, really, really wonderful bonding.
 I also find that for kids who are a little bit more anxious at night, perhaps they might have fears of some kind.
 They might, you know, have nightmares or they’re afraid of the dark, or maybe perhaps being alone at night time can feel a little bit daunting having a sibling, whether that sibling is older or younger can really help it.
 The situation at nighttime feel less scary for them.
 And I have even found that this is the case with, let’s say that’s hard.
 There are a preschooler who sharing a room with a baby, right?

 As if the baby is going to be able to fight off the monster.
 So likely not, but I’m telling you, there is something psychologically calming for a lot of these kids to be in the room with somebody else to hear their baby sibling breathing at night time, to just know that there’s someone else there so that they aren’t not alone.
+This is another reason why I’m a huge fan of sibling room sharing when done properly.
 There’s something about it.
 That for some of these kids is a really anxiety, inducing situation for everyone.
 Now it’s one of these situations that is only going to work without tons of bumps.
 It’s only going to work.
 If you both, kids are great sleepers, guys, this is huge.
 And the reason for that is obvious, right?
 I mean, if you have a baby and an older child that need help falling asleep, that are still waking up frequently throughout the night, it’s going to be a disaster.
+I don’t recommend having a sibling room sharing with a younger sibling if either of them aren’t solid sleepers.

 They’re going to be waking each other up all night long.
 And so if you have a goal of moving your children into the same room together, step number one to getting to that goal is to tackle each of their sleep issues separately.
 So maybe right now, what you might have the baby in your room and your three-year-old in her own room.
 And perhaps the baby is not sleeping so well right now.
 So what I would suggest that you do is actually specifically what I did, which was I sleep trained my baby in my room.
 And then when she was sleeping perfectly through the night, which was around the eight month Mark, that was when I moved her crib into my older daughter’s room.
 My older daughter at the time was a fantastic sleeper.
 I mean, she was, she was my unicorn baby, my unicorn child that from day one was that kind of kid that made me look good.

 And so therefore sleep was for the most part, never really a struggle for her, but from my middle child, for those of you who’ve been following me and know my story, my middle child was so bad at a sleeper that she is the one that got me into this business.
 So I guess I have that to be thankful for.
 Right.
 But in any case, the way that I tackled it was I, I did sleep training with her in my room, which by the way is totally possible.
 Not necessarily ideal, not necessarily, um, problem-free but very, very doable.
 And then when she was sleeping straight through the night, that was when I moved her, I transferred her into her older sister’s room.
-And if let’s say I was also having issues with my preschooler, what I would have also done is after getting my baby’s sleeping, I then would have tackled her sleep issues separately, of course, in her own room.
+And if let’s say I was also having issues with my preschooler, what I would have also done is after getting my baby’s sleeping, I then would have tackled her sleep issues separately, of course, in her own room, and then moved her in with her older sibling for room sharing.

 So that this way they wouldn’t be waking each other up.
 So that’s absolutely huge.
 Don’t move them into the same room together until you’ve got that down.
 Pat.
 Now, once you’ve got two wickedly awesome sleepers and you move them into the same room, it might be a little bit bumpy at first and that’s okay.
 I mean, I remember the very first night that I moved my girls in together, it was, it was adorable, but also a bit of a disaster at the same time.
 Let me explain.
 So usually I would talk them each in, they would say, good night, go to sleep.
 Everything was great, but because they were both so excited to be in the room together, they played around for a solid hour before going to sleep.
 It was hilarious, adorable, and also a bit of a catastrophe at the same time, because it meant that the baby got over tired that she got over tired.